karthicware/ultra-bms/.bmad/bmm/workflows/4-implementation/dev-story/instructions.md

     <action>Run all existing tests to ensure no regressions</action>
     <action>Run the new tests to verify implementation correctness</action>
     <action>Run linting and code quality checks if configured</action>
+    <action critical="true">Run TypeScript compilation check (npx tsc --noEmit) for frontend/UI projects - ALL errors must be resolved before proceeding</action>
+    <action if="TypeScript errors exist">STOP and fix ALL compilation errors before continuing - do not leave for manual cleanup</action>
     <action>Validate implementation meets ALL story acceptance criteria; if ACs include quantitative thresholds (e.g., test pass rate), ensure they are met before marking complete</action>
     <action if="regression tests fail">STOP and fix before continuing, consider how current changes made broke regression</action>
     <action if="new tests fail">STOP and fix before continuing</action>